 2. Hike Cappadocia’s Valleys

-Rose Valley: This is one of the most popular hiking areas in Cappadocia.
-The valley is named after the pink hues that its rock formations take on during sunset.
+Rose Valley: One of the most famous hiking spots in Cappadocia, Rose Valley is named for the soft pink hues its rock formations take on at sunset.
+The trail winds through cave churches, tunnels, and scenic viewpoints, making it a picturesque experience.

 3. Visit Avanos Town